dstubbs23/dstubbs23/README.md

 <h1 align="center">Hi 👋, I'm Darius Stubbs</h1>
 <h3 align="center">A passionate Cloud/DevOps Engineer from Atlanta, Georgia</h3>

-I am an AWS Cloud & DevOps Engineer specializing in building automated, scalable, and secure cloud infrastructures that accelerate application delivery and improve operational efficiency.
-With a strong background in cloud engineering and cybersecurity, I design systems where performance, automation, and security work together.
+I am an AWS Cloud Engineer focused on designing and automating secure, scalable cloud infrastructure using Infrastructure as Code and modern DevOps practices.

-My focus is on using Infrastructure as Code(Terraform), continuous integration/continuous delivery (CI/CD), and modern DevOps practices to help organizations reduce deployment friction, increase reliability, and operate confidently in the cloud.
+I specialize in building production-ready AWS environments that improve reliability, reduce manual operations, and accelerate deployment cycles.
+My background in cloud architecture and security allows me to design systems that are not only highly available and cost-efficient, but also secure by default.

-Core Compentencies:
+I work extensively with Terraform to provision and manage infrastructure, implement CI/CD pipelines to automate application delivery, and build containerized workloads using Docker and Kubernetes.

-Infrastructure as Code(IaC): Terraform, AWS CloudFormation CI/CD & Automation: GitHub Actions, AWS CodePipeline, AWS Lambda Cloud Engineering: VPC architecture, EC2, S3, RDS, ECS/EKS, Load Balancers, CloudFront Containers & Orchestration: Docker, Kubernetes, ECS, EKS Cloud Security: IAM, least privilege, encryption, monitoring, threat detection, Monitoring & Observability: CloudWatch, AWS Config, GuardDuty, logging & alerting best practices
+My goal is simple: eliminate operational bottlenecks and build cloud systems that scale cleanly and deploy consistently.

 📫 How to reach me **dariuscyber23@gmail.com**